 Again, the Canon RF Lens lineup is very impressive, featuring many options for varied needs.

-Via one of the Canon Mount Adapter EF-EOS Rs, ranging from relatively low to rather high-priced, Canon EF, TS-E, and MP-E lenses become compatible.
+Via one of the Canon Mount Adapter EF-EOS Rs, ranging from relatively low to rather high-priced, Canon EF, EF-S, TS-E, and MP-E lenses become compatible.
 These adapted lenses perform as native.

-Owning a Canon product provides access to Canon support, and the support Canon's USA division has provided me is excellent (sorry, I have no experience with the other Canon divisions).
+Owning a Canon product provides access to Canon support, and the support Canon USA has provided me is excellent (sorry, I have no experience with the other Canon divisions).
 When I call for support, I get an intelligent person who sincerely wants to help with the question or problem.
 Canon repair service, though I seldom need it, is fast and reliable.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan